Fuckup Nights Manifesto As the movement that helps people break free from the paradigms that limit...

 "You know yourself, or at least think you do.
 The truth is, you never know if something could have been better.
 See point 16."

 "The main reason we hide our failures.
 Without ego, you can be more compassionate with yourself, and remember that you're only human when things turn out badly."

 "Enjoy the risk of doing things that you've never experienced before.
 Every new project is a jump into the abyss.
 The kind of jump that only crazy people, brave people, and occasionally, also stupid people make."

 So there you have it!
 The Fuckup Manifesto.
 And because we know you loved it, here's a HQ printable poster so you can hang it in your room for motivation, or in your office to trigger interesting conversations at work!

-Receive special content every month in your inbox: videosof failure stories, articles, upcoming events and updates.
+Get our special content every month in your inbox: failure stories videos, blog posts, interviews, next events, and updates.